Happy customers: how are customers satisfied?

-The eMail was simply "sorry" in the subject provided.
-"Yikes, that's why" I thought and clicked on it.
+The eMail was simply provided with "apology" in the subject.
+"Yeah, why?"
+I thought and clicked on it.
 Then I read:

-Hello, Due to a technical problem yesterday, not every customer was able to easily order.
-Therefore, and for the inconvenience caused to you, I would like to apologize to you first of all.
-Since your satisfaction is most important to me, today I have a very special offer for you as a small indemnity: Article XY for only 7,79 EUR without shipping costs instead of the usual 13,90 EUR.
-Order now article XY - Only 3 days valid.
+Hello, Due to a technical problem yesterday it was not possible for every customer to order on ... without any problems.
+Therefore, I would like to apologize to you for the inconvenience you have experienced.
+As your satisfaction is most important to me, I have a very special offer for you today as a small reparation: Article XY for only EUR 7,79 without shipping costs instead of the usual EUR 13,90.
+Order item XY now - only valid for 3 days.
 I hope that I can continue to convince you as a loyal customer of our advantages ...

 Just a click - and what happens then?

 What should I say: I was about to press order button.
 Then the red warning lamp in my head lit up: Attention, advertising, spam, you do not need the article.
 Of course, a glance at said website shows: There are always such special offers.
 Nothing special, then.

 It has been scientifically proven that customers are more likely to use the word discount.
 And this is exactly the effect that was felt here.
 Whereas the "nice" apology made me die eMail read through to the end and not like the many spam advertisingeMails, leave unopened in the junk folder disappear.